 In this programme, Juliet Fraser performs three compositions written for her, revealing the uniqueness of her voice and representing quite different approaches to the voice in general and in combination.
 “Variations on a voice” is a programme developed, devised and dedicated to Juliet Fraser’s voice.

-Finally with the work of Rebecca Saunders, Fraser is looking into the thresholds found between two worlds: the interior and exterior.
+Finally with the work of Rebecca Saunders, Fraser is looking into the thresholds found between two worlds: the interior and exterior, the inner voice and the sounding voice.
 “The Mouth” explores the wide range of colours and sounds produced in the oral cavity – as the mouth embodies this threshold.
-According to Saunders, this piece asks: “What is this inner voice, what is there suppressed, held within, flowing beneath the surface?”
-The electronic part is performed live by Alexis Baskind, and Juliet Fraser’s voice is constantly manipulated and electronically modulated in space.
+According to Saunders, this piece asks: “What is this inner voice, what is there suppressed, held within, flowing beneath the surface?
+And what can actually then be said, if anything at all?”